Yowen/UC-courses/CS6065 - Cloud Computing/CS6065_HW3/README.md

 # CS6065_HW3

+**Disclaimer - Since the grading of this assignment, the AWS Cloud Server hosting the following Public IP Address has been terminated.**

 A simple Restful Webservice that hosts weather information using mySQL.
 A simple UI has been implemented for said Webservice with a dynamic approach that uses asynchronous Javascript requests to send the user-inputted data to the ReST API, receiving structured results, and then publish them into the page without refreshing the whole page again.

 ## Getting Started